Improving Molecular Design by Stochastic Iterative Target Augmentation: Introduction

 \section{Introduction}

 The goal of molecular generation is to create molecules with the desired property profile.
-This task has received intense attention in recent years, yielding a wide range of proposed architectures.
+This task is a key component of pharmaceutical drug discovery, and has received intense attention in recent years, yielding a wide range of proposed architectures~\cite{you2018graph,olivecrona2017molecular,popova2018deep,jin2019multi}.
 A common feature of these architectures is reliance on a large number of parameters to generate molecules, which are represented as complex graph-structured objects.
 As a result, these models require copious amounts of training data, consisting of molecules with their target properties.
 Collecting such property data is often slow and expensive due to the required empirical measurements.

 Our challenge is to achieve high-quality molecular generation in data-sparse regimes.
-While semi-supervised methods for representation learning have demonstrated significant benefits in natural language processing and computer vision, they are relatively under-explored in chemistry.
+While semi-supervised methods for representation learning have demonstrated significant benefits in natural language processing and computer vision~\cite{edunov2018understanding,lee2013pseudo}, they are relatively under-explored in chemistry.
 In this paper, we propose a simple and surprisingly effective self-training approach for iteratively creating additional molecular targets.
 This approach can be broadly applied to any generative architecture, without any modifications.